Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

 The `gatsbyCreatePage` function has been passed from gatsby-node.js.
 The parameters are:

 - **path**: Slug
-- **component**: Which template to use as the entry point (receives the path as slug in the GraphQL query in that template)
+- **component**: Which template to use as the entry point (receives the path as a slug in the GraphQL query in that template)
 - **context**: An object to be passed, that will be available as a `pageContext` prop

 :bulb: Data passed to context is available in page queries as GraphQL variables.

 ##### Add New Page creation in gatsby-node

 After adding all the page creation logic.
 Require the file and then call the default exported function and pass through the necessary params.
-Single example below.
+The single example below.

 ```javascript
 const createMyNewPage = require('./create-pages/my-new-pages.js');